jp3tty/dungeon-dice/README.md

    - Shows carried treasure items with descriptions for strategic planning
    - Displays active party dice including treasure companions
 3. **Loot Phase**: Open chests and use potions
+   - **Opening Chests**: One Thief or Champion may be used to open any number of Chests in the level.
+Any other Companion may be used to open one Chest.
+For each Chest opened the Adventurer draws one Treasure Token.
+In the rare case that no Treasure tokens remain in the pool, the Adventure receives one Experience token instead.
+   - **Quaffing Potions**: Any Party die (including Scrolls) can be used to Quaff any number of Potions.
+For each Potion quaffed the Adventurer takes 1 Party die from the Graveyard and adds it to the active party, choosing its face.
 4. **Dragon Phase**: Deal with any dragons in the Dragon's Lair
 5. **Regroup Phase**: Choose to continue delving or retire to safety
    - Displays dragon dice count for threat assessment